LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 the dice notation `xdy`, which means `x` rolls of `y`-sided dice.
-A variant denoted `xdLy` is additionally scaled by the level depth in proportion to the maximal level depth (at the first level it's always zero, then it grows up to full rolled value at the last level).
+A variant denoted `xdLy` is additionally scaled by the level depth in proportion to the maximal level depth (at the first level it's always one, then it grows up to full rolled value at the last level).
-Section [Monsters](#monsters) below describes combat resolution in detail, including the percentage bonus seen in the example.
+Section [Monsters](#monsters) below describes combat resolution in detail, including the percentage damage bonus seen in the example.

 The second, upper status line describes the current level in relation to the party.